prepare/ChromiumFX/Readme.md

 This is a summary of the most important changes and those relevant to embedders (API changes etc.).

+### Version 3.2924.0 ###
+- Update to CEF 3.2924.1569 with API changes.
+- The parser in the generator tool had a rewrite.
+The new version detected some boolean parameters and 2 functions the previous version missed.

 ### Version 3.2883.1 ###
 - Update to CEF 3.2883.1552 with API changes.